 - Respect and equitable treatment for all EU countries, new and old, large and small.

 I think not.
 More emphasis would be placed on immigration.

 We might wake up in 2019 and find that the eastern fringe have coalesced into a power bloc, no longer content to act from cover.
 Now they would openly challenge for the future of the EU.

 It won’t be your father’s ECR – the Conservatives were careful about the membership – because the new tenants will of course make the group in their own image.

-Update – 2018.06.30 – So, which way will they jump?
+Update – 2018.06.30 – So, which way will Italian parties jump?
 “League of the Leagues of Europe” would bring together “all the free and sovereign movements that want to defend their people and their borders.
 To win we had to unite Italy, now we will have to unite Europe,”

 Update – 2018.07.04 – Swedish populists join the ECR: “Conservative MEPs acknowledge these efforts but believed the Sweden Democrats needed further time before being admitted to the ECR group,” he said.
 “However, we respect the decision of our ECR colleagues.”

 Update – 2018.12.25 – Debout la France joins the ECR.
 Merry Xmas!